2G 3G 4G providers for voice, data, lao internet, isp, fax, phone,

 including internet access via GPRS/EDGE, 3G, CDMA, WiFi,

-4G WiMax wireless broadband and ADSL in some areas.
+4G WiMax and possibly 4G LTE wireless broadband and ADSL in some areas.
 You can connect direct from a

 suitable phone or use the phone for tethering a modem to your laptop or PC.